Andy4495/Wireless-Sensor-Receiver-Hub/README.md

 The built-in LCD display on the LaunchPad is used to display current temperature and battery levels from the sensors, plus connection status with the MQTT server.
 The full sensor data is sent to the MQTT server and is also output through the Serial USB backchannel at 9600 baud.

+An additional external OLED display is also supported, and can be used to print additional status information.
+This additional display is optional and not necessary for basic receiver hub operation.

 Additional sensors and changes to the data structures of the existing sensors would require changes to this sketch.
 Feel free to use this as a starting point, but do not expect it to work as-is for your application.

 See the Hardware folder for specific hardware details.